Eleanor is a freelance soprano based in London, currently studying with Mary Nelson.

-Graduating with First Class honours, Eleanor studied BA Music at The Queen’s College, University of Oxford.
-She was both an academic scholar, and a choral scholar in The Queen's College Chapel Choir under Owen Rees throughout her time at Queen's, and was awarded the Maurice Pearton senior choral scholarship in her final year.
+Eleanor studied MA Solo Voice Ensemble Singing at the University of York under the tuition of Robert Hollingworth and Susan Young, achieving a Distinction, and she previously read Music at The Queen’s College, University of Oxford and graduated with First Class honours.
+She was both an academic scholar and a choral scholar in The Queen's College Chapel Choir under Owen Rees throughout her time at Queen's, and was awarded the Maurice Pearton senior choral scholarship in her final year.

 Photo: Ben Tomlin